 Conservative men couldn’t think of leaving the house with a hat, yet the new generation took pride in their perfectly combed hair.
 Some people blame President Jack Kenedy for promoting hatlessnes, while others chalk it up to the youthquake movement.
 This doesn’t mean there were no hats, only new styles to reflect a new culture.

 The first was the snap-brim fedora — a short crown, V-dent, narrow brim fedora with a snap-up brim at the back.
 Made of dark felt in winter and light sennet or coconut straws in summer, they had hatbands they were more detailed in design instead of the classic wide stripes.
 These hats complemented the new slim suits perfectly.
 Even the mods wore them.
-Shop mens ’60s style hats.
+Learn more about 1960s mens trendy hats.

 Swimwear / Surfer Clothes